mathfirst/HIL-DD/readme.md

 ## About
 This directory contains the code and resources of the following paper:

-<i>"Human-in-the-loop De novo Drug Design by Preference Learning".
+<i>"Harnessing Human Intuition for Robust 3D Molecule Generation by Preference Learning".
 Under review. </i>

 1. HIL-DD is a new Human-In-the-Loop Drug Design framework that enables human experts and AI to co-design molecules in 3D space conditioned on a protein pocket.